 When Must Exposure Control Plans Be Updated

 You're reviewing your exposure control plan during a quiet Friday afternoon.
-The document exists.
 Everything looks fine.
+In real terms, the document exists.
 It's been signed.
 It sits in the binder on the shelf where it belongs.

 Then Monday hits.
 A new piece of equipment arrives.
 Someone gets stuck with a contaminated needle.
 An employee asks a question you can't answer off the top of your head.